Oreo Pie Crust

 An oreo pie crust is the easiest crust you can make for any cheesecake, pie, or tart.
-This recipe can be used as an unbaked crust or baked crust and can be made with any flavor of oreo cookie or sandwich cookie!
+This recipe can be used as an unbaked crust or baked crust and can be made with any flavor of oreo cookie or other crisp cookie!
 Pin it for Later »

 Oreo Pie Crust Overview